Discover The Disturbing Legend Of Rat Kings, The Tangled Super-Rodents Of Your Nightmares

 However, as senior curator of mammals at the Museum Victoria in Australia, Kevin Rowe, told Atlas Obscura, “Rodents stuck together could not survive long and are probably in agony and distress until they separate or die.”

 Still, other believers in the rat king suggest that urine or feces helps to bind the tails together.
-Reality bears this thinking out: A 2013 discovery of a “squirrel king” in Saskatchewan, Canada revealed a six-squirrel amalgam, the cause of which researchers attributed to tree sap.
+And some evidence suggests that this could be true: A 2013 discovery of a “squirrel king” in Saskatchewan, Canada revealed a six-squirrel amalgam, the cause of which researchers attributed to tree sap.

 Rat King Illustration

-Wikimedia CommonsAn illustration of a rat king found in 1693, by Wilhelm Schmuck.
+Wikimedia CommonsAn illustration by Wilhelm Schmuck of a rat king found in 1693.

 Luckily for any rats who may find themselves in such unusual circumstances, experts doubt that they would get so far as to the point of meeting such a painful end, as their tails would simply unravel at the first suggestion of separation.